ATLAS Open Data

 Download the Open Data

-All of ATLAS's open datasets and resources are available on the CERN Open Data Portal.
+The data is hosted at the CERN Open Data Portal.
 All datasets on the portal are shared under a Creative Commons CC0 public domain dedication; the data and software are assigned unique DOI identifiers to make them citable in scientific articles; and software is released under open source licenses.
+Learn how to access the data.
+Computing resources and tips are available.

 8 TeV Open Data resources